yuanyue-liu-group/CP-VASP/README.md

 # CP-VASP
 <p>Thank you for taking interest in CP-VASP!
 CP-VASP is a patch to the Vienna Ab-Initio Simulation Package (VASP) to enable DFT calculations under constant electrode potential.
 Using CP-VASP, the electron number, energy, and forces can be determined for any structure under a given electrode potential.
 Thus, CP-VASP enables structural relaxation and molecular dynamics (MD) simulation under a fixed electrode potential.</p>

+<p>As shown in the lefthand figure above, the supercell for CP-VASP is made of an explicit region with atoms of interest and an implicit region that models the solution as a dielectric continuum containing point charges (where the dielectric continuum represents the solvent, and the point charges represent the electrolyte ions).
+The supercell is connected to an “electrode” with potential U<sub>ext</sub>.
+CP-VASP tunes the number of electrons in the explicit region to change the average Fermi level to a target value set by Uext.
+These net electronic charges are balanced by the ionic charges in the implicit region to keep the system charge neutral. </p>

+<p>CP-VASP has various algorithms to tune the electron number.
+Particularly, for MD simulations, it can emulate the “true” grand-canonical ensemble of electrons to produce the correct Fermi level fluctuation (see the righthand figure above).
+Moreover, it implements “flash solvation” technique which avoids the “flying solvent” problem at the explicit-implicit interface (see section 6 in the manual).
+This technique also significantly accelerates the MD simulation. </p>

-<p> We have recently developed version 2 of CP-VASP.
+<p>We have recently developed version 2 of CP-VASP.
 This README contains instructions for installing and using version 2.
-If you would like to use a previous version, navigate to the desired version and consult the README in the corresponding folder.</p>
+If you would like to use a previous version, navigate to the desired version and consult the manual in the corresponding folder.</p>

 # Prerequisites
-<p>CP-VASP is currently compatible with VASP version 6.3.2 and 6.4.2.
+<p>CP-VASP version 2 is currently compatible with VASP version 6.3.2 and 6.4.2.
 Please see the VASP manual for download instructions:
     https://www.vasp.at/wiki/index.php/Installing_VASP.6.X.X</p>

 <p>CP-VASP also requires installing either VASPsol++ or VASPsol (VASPsol++ is currently only compatible with VASP 6.3.2).
 The instructions for installing VASPsol++ and VASPsol can be found at the following links:<br>